andreaporotti/wp-install-powershell/README.md

 ```

 ## Changelog
+### [1.2.2] - 2020-01-14
+**Changed**
+- Modified random string generation function to have only lower case letters in table prefix.

 ### [1.2.1] - 2019-11-17
 **Changed**
 - Removed from the script configuration the names of plugins and themes to install/remove to have a more cleaner base script.

 ### [1.2.0] - 2019-09-22
 **Added**